AvaProtocol/OAK-docs/_docs/identity.md

 ### Step 2: Select the account you want to set an identity for and fill in the inputs

-Enter your identity information and click the “Set Identity” button.
+Make sure your account has at least 10 TUR (Total Deposit shown in the UI), enter your identity information and click the “Set Identity” button.

 ![register-identity](../../assets/img/identity/register-identity.png)